rubenbalbastre/grpo-llm-unlearning/README.md

 Hugging Face and W&B configuration for evaluation are read from `HUGGINGFACE_HUB_TOKEN`, `WANDB_API_KEY`, and `WANDB_PROJECT` in `.env`.
-With `link_to_training_run: true`, training writes its W&B run identity into the saved model directory and post-training evaluation resumes that same run to log `rwku/*` metrics and a model artifact containing the model and RWKU result files.
+With `link_to_training_run: true`, training writes its W&B run identity into the run directory as `outputs/<wandb_run_name>/wandb_run.json`, and post-training evaluation resumes that same run to log `rwku/*` metrics and a model artifact containing the model and RWKU result files.
+For `final_model` or `checkpoint-*` eval paths, RWKU derives the run directory from the parent folder.
 Set it to `false` when evaluating a model without training-run metadata.

 The standalone evaluation Slurm job reads the same configuration file:
 `scripts/slurm-eval-rwku.sh`.